NicoHood/HID/Readme.md

 For the Leonardo/Micro + HoodLoader2 its a modified version of the HID descriptors and USB-Core.
 This changes were made to improve the functions, add more devices and add u2 series compatibility.

+The HID project contains HID APIs to generate HID reports and functions to send them to the USB Host.
+The API (syntax/usage) of the HID Project is always the same for each solution, **you can port code from one device to another very easy**.

+* On a Leonardo this function is extended and improved to get more HID devices + some improvements.
+* [HoodLoader2](https://github.com/NicoHood/HoodLoader2) is a BootLoader for the 16u2 that let's you use it as standalone MCU with the same USB-Core.
+* [HoodLoader1](https://github.com/NicoHood/HoodLoader) is a 16u2 firmware that filters special HW Serial signals from the main MCU and sends HID signals to the USB Host.

+To make things more clear the HID Software is in a separate repository than the HoodLoader (1 & 2) sources and installing instructions.
+**HoodLoader 1&2 is only used for an Uno/Mega to actually enable USB functions.** The 16u2 is normally used for USB-Serial programming of the main MCU but can do way more than that.
+To use HoodLoader1&2 you also need the HID Project.
+For more information and installation instructions see the specific repository.

+HoodLoader1 was the first solution to enable HID functions to the Uno/Mega but HoodLoader2 opens way more options because you can reprogram the whole MCU standalone.
+See the repository for more infos about this great new opportunity.
+HoodLoader1 API is still usable in a specific example.
+HoodLoader1&2 are not needed/compatible with a Leonardo/Micro.

 HoodLoader1 only:
-For the Uno/Mega you need a special Bootloader.
+For the Uno/Mega you need a special Bootloader(actually firmware in this case).
 Why?
 See [Hoodloader repository](https://github.com/NicoHood/Hoodloader).
 To sum it up: Serial information is grabbed by the "man in the middle, 16u2" and you dont have to worry to get any wrong Serial stuff via USB.
 Thatswhy you need a special baud (115200) that both sides can communicate with each other.
 Every USB command is send via a special [NicoHood Protocol](https://github.com/NicoHood/NicoHoodProtocol) that's filtered out by the 16u2.
 If you use Serial0 for extern devices it cannot filter the signal of course.
-You can still use the NHP, just dont use the reserved Address 1.
+You can still use the NHP, just don't use the reserved Address 1.

 TODO